 In the health care field, McLean oversees the Center's partnership with O'Connor Hospital in San Jose, Seton Medical Center in Daly City, St. Louise Regional Hospital in Gilroy and Hospice of the Valley.
 In that capacity, she consults with health care professionals and patients on the ethics of such issues as end-of-life care and provides presentations to the community.
 She also serves as director of O'Connor's Applied Ethics Center.

-Her research in this area includes the ELIPSE project, which analyzed end-of-life decision making in San Jose's Latino community, the Conserved Patient Study, funded by the Honzel Family Foundation, and ethical preparedness for pandemic flu in conjunction with the Santa Clara County Department of Public Health.
+Her research in this area includes the ELIPSE project, which analyzed end-of-life decision making in San Jose's Latino community, the Conserved Patient Study, and ethical preparedness for pandemic flu in conjunction with the Santa Clara County Department of Public Health.

 She teaches courses in medical ethics and in science and biotechnology.